Student Code of Conduct

-When, in the sole discretion of either the College’s CARE Team or the Vice President of Student Access, Involvement & Success (VPSAIS) or designee, the behavior of a student poses a threat to the health or safety of others and/or to the functioning of College, the student may be required to participate in a violence risk assessment, medical assessment, or psychological assessment.
-These assessments may be conducted by trained personnel in the Personal Counseling Department, Student Support Services Department, or other campus department.
+When, in the sole discretion of either the college’s CARE Team, the behavior of a student poses a threat to the health or safety of others and/or to the functioning of the college, the student may be required to participate in a violence risk assessment, medical assessment, or psychological assessment.
 The student must initiate the assessment process within 48 hours of being informed that an assessment is required.
-The student may be evaluated by an external evaluator with the approval of the VPSAIS; the college will provide information to the external evaluator about the student’s status on campus with a release.
+Trained college personnel may conduct assessments.
+An external evaluator with the approval of the VPSAIS or designee may conduct the assessment; the college will provide the external evaluator with information about the student’s status on campus with a release.

 As part of the assessment, the student may be requested to release information from medical and/or psychological practitioners who have previously treated her/him; other campus resources may also provide information.

-Students are not eligible to return the same semester an administrative withdrawal was initiated.
+Students are not eligible to return the same semester an involuntary withdrawal was initiated.
 A student who has been administratively withdrawn may make a request to return by providing the following:

-Documentation completed and signed by a licensed health professional that details:
+- Documentation completed and signed by a licensed mental health counselor, licensed clinical social worker, licensed clinical psychologist, or a board certified psychiatrist that details:

-Scope of treatment provided, to include: duration, frequency, number of sessions, assessments and interventions used, etc.
+- Scope of treatment provided, to include: duration, frequency, number of sessions, assessments and interventions used, and compliance with treatment.

-Letter detailing recommendation for student’s ability to return to college specifically identifying evidenced improvements as they pertain to reasons for administrative withdrawal
+- The provider’s recommendation for student’s ability to return to college, specifically identifying evidenced improvements as they pertain to reasons for the involuntary withdrawal.

 If, based on the submitted documentation a student is deemed able to return, the hold placed will be removed on the student’s account and the student will be eligible to take classes the next semester.